11 Important Things Sex Ed Doesn’t Teach You About Being A Woman

 Most teenage girls don’t have the opportunity to safely ask questions and express their concerns.
 I definitely didn’t have a wise source to turn to.
 My girlfriends were a source of support but we were all uninformed and moving into this realm rather blindly.

 There is so much more to a woman’s sexuality than pregnancy, STD’s, and information about HIV.
 Much of what a young girl first learns about sex in school is fear based and statistical.
 Unfortunately, what Sex Ed doesn’t teach you in school is the idea of sex as something celebratory, sacred and to be deeply honored within yourself.
-And how to navigate that sacredness.
+And how to navigate the emotions that can come up.
+Also, how to use their feminine energy to connect with a man or the person they are attracted to.

 How can a young girl learn healthy concepts about being a woman and becoming sexually active if she can’t talk about it and/or if she has poor role models?

-By the time you took your first obligatory Sex Ed course as a teenager, were you already informed of a sexual wisdom from your mother?
+By the time you took your first Sex Ed course as a teenager, were you already aware of sex from discussions with your mother?
 Chances are you couldn’t rely on your mother for good sex education no matter how well intended she was.
 She didn’t get it herself.
 She may have even been sexually abused as a little girl; caring those wounds into the present.
 Which is very common.

 Another problem is that in many homes, the subject of sex is off limits.
 Or at best many adults still feel very uncomfortable talking about sex.
 I see this all the time.
 Fortunately, that is slowly changing.